brillout/goldpage/docs/readme.template.md

 By default,
 a page is rendered twice:
-it is first rendered to HTML on the server and then rendered again to the DOM in the browser.
+it is first rendered to HTML on the server and then re-rendered to the DOM in the browser.
-(Modern view libraries, such as React and Vue, are able to render views to the DOM as well as to HTML.)
+(Modern view libraries, such as React and Vue, are able to render views to the DOM as well as to HTML.
-(You can read an explanation of why rendering a page twice makes sense at [Awesome Universal Rendering](https://github.com/brillout/awesome-universal-rendering).)
+You can read an explanation of why rendering a page twice makes sense at [Awesome Universal Rendering](https://github.com/brillout/awesome-universal-rendering).)
-With `ssr-coin` you can choose whether your pages are rendered to the DOM and/or to HTML.

 ###### doNotRenderInBrowser

 With `doNotRenderInBrowser` you control whether your page is rendered in the browser.

 - `doNotRenderInBrowser: false` (default value)
-  - Slower Performance
+  - Slower Performance.
     <br/>
     The page's views (e.g. React components) and view libraries (e.g. React) are loaded, executed, and rendered in the browser.
-    This can be slow on mobile devices.
+    This can be very slow on mobile devices.
-  - Interactive
+  - Interactive.
     <br/>
     Because your page is rendered to the browser's DOM, your page's views (e.g. React components) can be stateful and interactive.
 - `doNotRenderInBrowser: true`
-  - Increased performance
+  - Increased performance.
     <br/>
     The page's views and view libraries are not loaded nor executed in the browser.
-    This means that considerably less JavaScript is loaded/executed in the browser.
+    Considerably less JavaScript is loaded/executed in the browser.
-    This performance gain is substantial on mobile devices.
+    A page that has (or very little) browser-side JavaScript is blazing fast on mobile.
-  - Not interactive
+  - Non-interactive.
     <br/>
-    Because your page is not rendered to the browser's DOM, your page connot have stateful nor interacrive views.
+    Because your page is not rendered to the browser's DOM, your page connot have stateful views / interacrive views.

 In a nutshell:
 If your page needs to be interactive then you have to rendered it in the browser and set `doNotRenderInBrowser` to `false`.